lamak-qaizar/weather-station-kata/README.md

 Installed in the station is one trusty temperature sensor.
 The sensor is extremely accurate.
 Since it was installed decades ago, it is a little slow.
 When it doesn't have a recent reading to report (it must still be processing something), it reports back a stale reading which is blank.

-## Objective
+## Objectives

 1. Test the legacy `WeatherStation` class
-2. Refactor to improve it
+2. Refactor to improve it ("make the change easy, before making the easy change" -- Kent Beck)
 3. Add the features listed below using TDD

 ### Features